 Mindful of the litany of revisionist case law since the Constitution's ratification, it is clear that stare decisis is a judicial principle fraught with constitutional perils.
 Why?
 One corrupted court ruling inevitably leads to another, compounding the corruption of original intent merely for the shortsighted and self-serving purpose of sanctifying precedent—a surefire judicial recipe for eventually ruling the Constitution out of existence.
-In this regard, Thomas Jefferson was right when he viewed with horror the growing menace of a runaway Supreme Court which increasingly valued “judicial supremacy” and subjectivism over “constitutional supremacy”.
+In this regard, Thomas Jefferson was right when he viewed with horror the growing menace of a runaway Supreme Court which increasingly valued “judicial supremacy” over “constitutional supremacy”.

 The contrived Wong Kim Ark ruling also blatantly ignored the earlier Supreme Court discussion of the 14th Amendment in the Slaughterhouse cases wherein the court noted that “the phrase 'subject to the jurisdiction thereof' was intended to exclude ...children of ministers, consuls, and citizens and subjects of foreign States born within the United States.”
 Clearly, the Wong Kim Ark majority didn't allow facts to get in their way.
-Like liberals today, they follow precedent ONLY when it suits their predispositions and political agendas.
+Like liberals today, they follow precedent when especially when it suits their ideological predispositions and political agendas.

-Referring to my previous post on this subject, you may recall that the 14th's framers were painstakingly specific about the meaning of “subject to the jurisdiction thereof”.
+You may recall that the 14th's framers were painstakingly specific about the meaning of “subject to the jurisdiction thereof”.
 A quick review of those particular quotes which so many on the left have either deliberately ignored or overlooked clearly shows-- irrefutably--that, unlike the majority opinion in this case, the 14th's framers understood that “subject to the jurisdiction thereof” was synonymous with “not owing allegiance to any foreign power”.
 The point: you cannot be subject to the jurisdiction of the United States if you are legally subject to the jurisdiction of a foreign power.
 Duh.
 But, very briefly, here again is what the 14th's framers actually said:

 First, Sec 1992 of US Revised Statutes, the same Congress which adopted the 14th Amendment confirmed that “all persons born in the United States and not subject to any foreign power...are declared to be citizens of the United States.”